 Pacific walrus love the Chukotka Peninsula, located on the north-east tip of Russia.
 Bordered by the Chukchi Sea, the Bering Strait, and the Bering Sea, it offers both ample, secluded haul outs and a steady supply of the molluscs they love to eat.

 Wrangel Island, just to the north, is home to the world’s largest population of Pacific walrus.
 In ice-free years, between 80,000 and 100,000 walruses gather in coastal rookeries.
-The 14-day expedition cruise offered by Wildlife Worldwide and hosted by wildlife expert Mark Carwardine is arguably the best way to view walrus here.
+Taking an expedition cruise, eg with Wildlife Worldwide, is arguably the best way to view walrus here.

 Perhaps one for the future, a WWF-led research team recently studied a colony of walrus in Russia’s Laptev Sea in northern Siberia.
 Their research concluded that the walruses here were sufficiently different enough from their Atlantic and Pacific cousins to warrant their own classification.